-Each year, a group of cormorants return to Pictou from the south, to mate and nest beside the Harvey A. Veniot Causeway, regardless of the noisy traffic.
-Their arrival can be predicted within a day or two of their actual appearance.
+Each year, a group of cormorants return to Pictou from the south to mate and nest beside the Harvey A. Veniot Causeway, regardless of the noisy traffic.
+Their arrival can be predicted within a day or two of their first sightings.

 The Ship Hector arrived in Pictou Harbour from Scotland on September 15, 1773.
 The piper on board played his pipes as the ship neared the shore.
-This frightened the native Mi'kmaqs away, and they were not seen for some time.
+This frightened the native Mi'kmaq away, whom were not seen for some time.

 Around the year 1867, shipbuilding was a major activity in the town of Pictou.
 At that time, in one year, there were forty registered vessels built in the town.